jueschus/chrome-extension-modify-xhr/README.md

-# chrome-modify-response
+# chrome-extension-modify-xhr
-Chrome Extension to modify response
+Chrome Extension to overwrite and modify XHR (XMLHttpRequest)